stephanielingwood/intro-to-deployment/README.md

 ## Intro to Deployment
-A workshop for the Code Fellows Intro to Computer Science and Web Development Bootcamp
+A workshop for the Code Fellows Computer Science and Web Development Bootcamp

 In this workshop, we'll be building a basic static server with Node.js and Express, and deploying via Heroku.